 Who Suffers From Loyalty Fraud?

 Ultimately, consumers and brands are victims of loyalty fraud.
-For members of the rewards scheme who play by the rules, they might experience a reduced quality in reward initiatives as businesses enact temporary service shutdown contingencies.
+Genuine members of the rewards scheme might experience a reduced quality in reward initiatives.
+Especially when businesses must enact temporary service shutdown contingencies.
+This has an overall negative experience on customer experiences.

 Example Cases of Loyalty Fraud